primeinc/p-ccs/PCCS_TOOLS_README.md

 ```

 This will:
-1. Scrape all 50 pages of the directory
+1. Scrape all 50 pages of the directory (2000 staff entries)
+2. Extract emails using robust DOM-based methods with script parsing fallback
-2. Save the data to both CSV and JSON files
+3. Save the data to both CSV and JSON files

 ## Directory Reader Usage